 Think about the processes you have in place and how often you have to “do it yourself.”
 Why?

 A consistent experience is one of the most important customer retention tactics.
 Outline a few key behaviors that can apply to every interaction.
 Here are a few examples:

 - Every guest is greeted when they walk in.

 - Two-way name exchange.

 Key behaviors and checklists can help you standardize any aspect of your business.

-Just like customer retention tactics, your customers have evolved with time.
+Here is an easy way to view this.
+Just like your customer retention tactics, your customers have evolved with time.
 Expectations change, and you’ll need to be waiting where they expect to find you.

 What hoops are you making these guests jump through to set up their event?

-Eliminating this barrier is one of the most important customer retention tactics you can implement.
+Phone tag isn’t fun for you, or your potential customer.
+Eliminating this barrier is one of the most important ways you can retain customers.
 To do this, you need online booking.